 Gresham lives in South Louisiana, and from there he travels the country to tape television shows, visit gun factories, and venture out on great hunting trips, often flying his own plane.

 And, of course, there's that little matter of a weekly talk radio show about guns.
-It's a monster, carried on regular radio stations, on XM satellite radio (channel 165), through live streaming and available worldwide through podcasting and downloadable MP3 files.
+It's a monster, carried on regular radio stations, through live streaming and available worldwide through podcasting and downloadable MP3 files.
 Visit our Listen page for details.

 Well, a strong dominant left eye means he shoots from the left shoulder, but shoots handguns right handed.
 The two cartridges he is enjoying tinkering with currently are the .300 Jarrett (created by South Carolina gunsmith Kenny Jarrett from a blown-out 8mm Remington Magnum case) and a delightful .257 Roberts.
 Why the Roberts?
 It was the first centerfire cartridge Tom ever fired (his mother's custom rifle), and it's always had a special place in his heart.
 Besides, it's still a great hunting cartridge.